Food co-ops homepage

-Food co-ops need to have good administrative systems to keep records of orders, sales and also contact details for members and customers.
+Food co-ops need to have good finance and administrative systems to keep records of orders and sales as well as contact details for members and customers.

 Paper-based systems

-The advantage with a paper-based system is that its simple and you don't need access to a computer or any technical knowledge.
-However, you need to make sure that volunteers always have the relevant books, so they have be taken to every food co-op session.
-Also it is more difficult to create a back up copy, apart from with carbon paper or making photocopies - so if your books were ever mislaid then you could lose a lot of valuable data.
+The advantage with a paper-based system is that it is simple and you don't need access to a computer or any technical knowledge.
+However, you need to make sure that volunteers always have the relevant books, so they have to be taken to every food co-op session.
+It is also more difficult to create a backup copy, apart from with carbon paper or making photocopies - so if your books were ever mislaid you could lose a lot of valuable information.

 The other disadvantage is that as everything has to be handwritten it could also take a lot of time to fill in, especially if there are a lot of members.
 It may also be more open to error due to misreading the information or adding up wrong.

-You can use Microsoft Excel or a similar spreadsheet programme to type your information into a table on the computer.
+You can use Microsoft Excel or Google Sheets to type your information into a table on the computer.
 Excel is designed to record both contact details and financial information and can be used to do various calculations, including working out your prices or calculating your overall expenditure.

 The advantages with using a computer-based spreadsheet are that the data is in a standardised format and it can be e-mailed to different people involved in the food co-op.
 It is also possible to cut and paste information from other spreadsheets, for example catalogues from wholefood suppliers.

-The main disadvantage is that you need to have a copy of the software, as well as IT equipment and so this is another on-going cost you will need take into account when doing your budget.
-Anyone responsible for updating the records will need to have IT skills, although spreadsheets are relatively easy to use.
+The main disadvantage is that you need to have access to a computer, software, and an internet connection.
+Anyone responsible for updating the records will need to have some IT skills, although spreadsheets are relatively easy to use.

 Access databases